Your Ultimate Guide To December: 20 Cool Events Happening In Los Angeles

 MARINA DEL REY BOAT PARADE (Holiday)

 Marina del Rey’s annual Boat Parade takes place on Dec.
-10 starting off at 5:55 pm with a fireworks show, followed by the decked-out boats parading around in the Marina from 6-8 pm.
-There are family activities before the parade from 12-6 pm at Burton Chace Park.
+12 starting off at 5:55 pm with a fireworks show, followed by the decked-out boats parading around in the Marina from 6-8 pm.
+Food trucks will be parked at Burton Chace Park.
+And the parade will go on rain or shine.

 MESSIAH SING-ALONG (Music)

-The Los Angeles Master Chorale’s 36th Annual Messiah Sing-Along is on Dec.
-18 at 8 pm at Walt Disney Concert Hall.
+The Los Angeles Master Chorale’s 35th Annual Messiah Sing-Along is on Dec.
+16 at 8 pm at Walt Disney Concert Hall.
 Artistic Director Grant Gershon conducts 2,200 audience members who become the choir.
 Sopranos, altos, tenors and basses of all levels—and newbies with no singing experience are welcome to join in the fun.
-For the first time, members of the Los Angeles Master Chorale will also perform with the ad hoc chorus.
-Tickets: $39-$99.
+The event features a professional chamber orchestra and a quartet of professional soloists, including soprano Beth Peregrine, mezzo soprano Laura Smith Roethe, tenor Bryan Lane and bass Scott Graff.
+Tickets: $29-$79 with group rates available.
+Children under six years are not admitted.

 L.A.
 County’s Holiday Celebration takes place at the Dorothy Chandler Pavilion at The Music Center on Christmas Eve.
-The free, three-hour music and dance spectacular (from 3-6 pm) features performances by ensembles, choirs and dance companies from various SoCal neighborhoods and cultures to celebrate the season.
+The free, three-hour music and dance spectacular features performances by more than 20 ensembles, choirs and dance companies from various SoCal neighborhoods and cultures to celebrate the season.
 The entertainment on the Music Center Plaza begins at 12:30 pm, and doors to the Dorothy Chandler Pavilion open at 2:30 pm (the line forms much earlier).